timlabs/uscode/United States Code/TITLE 15-COMMERCE AND TRADE/CHAPTER 100-CYBER SECURITY RESEARCH AND DEVELOPMENT/CHAPTER 100-CYBER SECURITY RESEARCH AND DEVELOPMENT.md

     * (B) the quality of the applicant's existing research and education programs;

-    * (C) the likelihood that the program will recruit increased numbers of students, including students from groups historically underrepresented in computer and network security related disciplines, to pursue and earn doctorate degrees in computer and network security;
+    * (C) the likelihood that the program will recruit increased numbers of students, including students from groups historically underrepresented in computer and network security related disciplines or veterans, to pursue and earn doctorate degrees in computer and network security;

     * (D) the nature and quality of the internship program established through collaborations with government laboratories, nonprofit research institutions, and for-profit institutions;